dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 yarn add -D mjml
 ```

 Once installed, open your `package.json` and modify it to add the MJML build command in the scripts.
-This command will generate the HTML file based from your MJML file.
+This command will generate the HTML file based on your MJML file.

 ```json
 {